 - Turn heat to medium high and let the water/broth come to a boil.

-- Add the bacon grease, salt, and the tough outer green leaves to the water and let boil for 10 minutes.
+- Add the bacon grease, salt, and cabbage to the water and bring to a low boil.

-- Cover with a lid and let boil for an additional 15-20 minutes; stirring occasionally.
+- Cover with a lid and let lightly boil for 20 minutes; stirring occasionally.
 You’ll want to taste test for doneness.
-I like my cabbage to be really soft but it’s up to you.
+I like my cabbage to be pretty soft but it’s a personal preference.